Skip to content

 Review Analysis

-Trustpilot shows 2.6/5 from 4 reviews — not a sample, just noise.
-100% of the reviews are 1-star.
-Complaints in the small sample include allegations of facilitating illegal gambling (December 2025 review claiming no AML processes were followed), failed deposits with no support response, and a job-applicant complaint about being ghosted.
+Trustpilot shows 2.6/5 from 4 reviews, which is noise rather than a sample, and 100% of the reviews are 1-star.
+Complaints in the small sample include allegations of facilitating illegal gambling (a December 2025 review claiming no AML processes were followed), failed deposits with no support response, and a job-applicant complaint about being ghosted.
 Volt does not reply to Trustpilot reviews.
-Glassdoor has 40 employee reviews averaging 3.8/5, with 60% recommending the company — closer to a real signal.
-Common employee positives: empowerment, work-life balance, competitive comp.
-Common negatives: unclear decision-making, leadership churn, strategy shifts that produced layoffs in 2024-2025.
-A November 2025 employee review noted the old CEO had been replaced 'with a guy who actually knows what he is doing'.
-Capterra listing exists with zero reviews.
-No G2 product page surfaced.
-Smart Money People is still gathering reviews.
+Glassdoor has 40 employee reviews averaging 3.8/5, with 63% recommending the company, closer to a real signal.
+Common employee positives are empowerment, work-life balance and competitive comp, while common negatives are unclear decision-making, leadership churn, and strategy shifts that produced layoffs in 2024-2025.
+The CEO transition in September 2024 (Tom Greenwood out to run the VX2 stablecoin spinoff, co-founder Steffen Vollert in as Interim CEO of Volt) shows up in employee reviews, where a November 2025 review noted the previous CEO had been replaced 'with a guy who actually knows what he is doing.'
+A Capterra listing exists with zero reviews, no G2 product page surfaced, and Smart Money People is still gathering reviews.

 Context for Operators

-Volt is a B2B2C product like Trustly — the player sees Volt's name during the payment flow but Volt's customer is the casino.
+Volt is a B2B2C product like Trustly: the player sees Volt's name during the payment flow but Volt's customer is the casino.
 When a payment fails, the player searches the brand and writes a Trustpilot review, even if the actual issue is at their bank or the merchant end.
-The difference here is sample size: Trustly has 3,187 Trustpilot reviews to mine for patterns, Volt has 4.
-You cannot draw meaningful conclusions from 4 reviews.
-The relevant signals for operators are the Glassdoor employee data (decent culture, real leadership friction, recent CEO change) and the absence of regulatory or enforcement actions (zero published — contrast Trustly's SEK 130M Swedish AML fine in 2022).
+The difference here is sample size, since Trustly has 3,187 Trustpilot reviews to mine for patterns and Volt has 4, so you cannot draw meaningful conclusions from 4 reviews.
+The relevant signals for operators are the Glassdoor employee data (decent culture, real leadership friction, a recent CEO change) and the absence of regulatory or enforcement actions (zero published, in contrast to Trustly's SEK 130M Swedish AML fine in 2022).
 The 'UK FinTech of the Year 2024' award is a marketing point but worth noting because it indicates the UK fintech industry rates Volt positively at a peer level.
-The shortcomings the consumer reviews highlight — support reachability, dispute resolution — are worth diligence questions before signing.
-Ask for SLAs in writing.
-Ask to speak to two existing iGaming operator references.
+The shortcomings the consumer reviews highlight, support reachability and dispute resolution, are worth diligence questions before signing: ask for SLAs in writing, and ask to speak to two existing iGaming operator references.

 Notable Clients

 Confirmed iGaming and gaming clients include Kinguin (game marketplace, 18M+ users across UK/FR/DE/NL using Volt Pay by Bank), and indirect access to MGA-licensed operators through the MoneyMatrix integration (EveryMatrix's payments gateway, which processes for a long list of B2B casinos).
 Crypto exchange Bitstamp uses Volt for EUR and GBP pay-ins.
 EPG Financial Services and Paylado use Volt to power real-time top-ups.
-The full enterprise client list is not published — like most B2B fintechs, Volt does not publicly name most merchants.
+The full enterprise client list is not published, since like most B2B fintechs Volt does not publicly name most merchants.
 For comparison, Trustly publishes Bet365, Flutter, Kindred, Entain, Betsson and others.
-The narrower public reference list reflects Volt's smaller iGaming footprint, not necessarily poor traction — a number of European operators run Volt through MoneyMatrix without naming the underlying provider.
+The narrower public reference list reflects Volt's smaller iGaming footprint rather than necessarily poor traction, since a number of European operators run Volt through MoneyMatrix without naming the underlying provider.
 Akurateco and NORBr both list Volt as an integrated payment method in their orchestration platforms, which is the typical path for smaller operators to access it.

 Operational Details